Cirkit Designer Logo

 • Ensure the HDMI cable is securely connected to both the display and the video source.

-• Verify that the video source is outputting a resolution of 1024x600 or a compatible resolution.
+• Verify that the video source is outputting a resolution of 1024x600 or compatible.

 FAQs